-“Escape of water can cause thousands of pounds worth of damage, not just to your property but to your neighbour’s too.
+“Burst pipes and water leaks often referred to as escape of water by insurers, can cause thousands of pounds worth of damage, not just to your property but to your neighbour’s too.
 And the financial cost, covered by insurance, can often pale into insignificance when viewed against the misery of living with the aftermath.”

 Extent of damage

-The extent of the damage, which often results in higher value claims, is often due to modern materials and constructions methods too, for example:
+The extent of the damage, which often results in higher value claims, is often due to modern materials and construction methods too, for example:

-- Where carpet, laminate, wood, or vinyl flooring installed over concrete an escape of water can create havoc.
+Where carpet, laminate, wood or vinyl flooring have been installed over concrete an escape of water can create havoc.
 The trapped moisture creates mould and the adhesive used in the installation is no longer able to bond with the concrete.
 Such repairs are costly.

-- Inappropriate restoration methods and unskilled tradesmen can make the problem worse.
-Further damage can be caused by contractors using inappropriate methods and equipment to dry
+Inappropriate restoration methods and unskilled tradesmen can make the problem worse.
+Further damage can be caused by contractors using inappropriate methods and equipment to dry out your property.

 Around the home